Hyunmoo: Hyunmoo-1

+Early Missile Restrictions

 In 1990 the US withheld approval on a request by South Korea to start selling the Hyunmoo-1 abroad.
 The US only granted export approval after South Korea provided technical information on its Hyunmoo system, and agreed to not develop rockets with ranges of more than 180 km.
 South Korea was permitted to produce a limited number of Hyunmoo missiles under US inspection until production ended.